nicksmith100/milestone-project-1/README.md

 - #### Layout and Styling

-  - The site uses the [Bootstrap 5.3 grid system](https://getbootstrap.com/docs/5.3/layout/grid/) to ensure it is fully responsive on all device and viewport sizes.
-Bootstrap 5.3 uses the following breakpoints which are referenced throughout the rest of this document:
+  - The site uses the [Bootstrap 5.3 Grid system](https://getbootstrap.com/docs/5.3/layout/grid/) to ensure it is fully responsive on all device and viewport sizes.
+Bootstrap 5.3 uses the following [breakpoints](https://getbootstrap.com/docs/5.3/layout/breakpoints/), the shorthand references for which are used throughout the rest of this document:

     | Breakpoint        | Shorthand   | Dimensions |
     |-------------------|-------------|------------|